AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 ## B Trees

+B-Trees are another way to index key-value pairs as opposed  to the log-structured indexes discussed previously.

 B-trees keep key-value pairs sorted by key, which allows efficient key-value lookups and range queries.
 But that’s where the similarity ends: B-trees have a very different design philosophy.

 The log-structured indexes we saw earlier break the database down into variable-size _segments_, typically several megabytes or more in size, and always write a segment sequentially.